hliu5259/horvathslab/README.md

 Note: This script (unlike seurat1-1.R and seurat1-2.R) is hardcoded for N5, N7 and N8 samples (specific to our example analysis) with respect to input and quality-specific metrics (mitochondrial content, features, etc.)

 ### Description
-The N5, N7, and N8 samples, after being processed through seurat1-1.R and seurat1-2.R (the `rds` files), are used as inputs here.
+The N5, N7, and N8 samples, after being processed through seurat1-1.R and seurat1-2.R (the `.rds` files), are used as inputs here.
 Mitochondrial genes are filtered out completely.
 This script performs 2 main jobs:

 1. Integrates the samples (using SCTransform function), removes technical variations, plots the feature distributions, plots the UMAP clusters, and annotates and plots cell-type information through SingleR.